hashicorp/terraform-provider-azurerm/website/docs/d/eventgrid_domain.html.markdown

 * `inbound_ip_rule` - One or more `inbound_ip_rule` blocks as defined below.

-* `tags` - A mapping of tags assigned to the resource.
+* `tags` - A mapping of tags assigned to the EventGrid Domain.

 ---